 Throw a cat in the air, it will always land on its feet.
-But what happens when a cat lands in water?
+But what happens when a cat lands on water?
 I’m that cat in the water.
 I’ve realized since moving to Spain, no amount of freestyle will keep me afloat when learning the language.
 Turns out, it requires steeling one’s self from shame and saying si, yes for Spanish.
 But as to how long would my ‘yes’ endure?

 This I must confess.
 Since my arrival in Spain, I’ve lost count of the times I have said yes to someone or something.